tytydraco/yessleep/out/In_my_town_there_was_only_one_kids_TV_show_which_had_quite_the_effect_on_us_Mrs_Blinkys_Playhouse.md

 “Four.”

 I waited to see if she would notice—to see if I could play dead and pretend I too had popped like a grape.
-The woman’s breaths were too loud in my ears, and I risked peeling back one stick palmy, only for her to chuckle.
+The woman’s breaths were too loud in my ears, and I risked peeling back one sticky palm, only for her to chuckle.

 “Three, two, one!”
 In quick succession, just like what I watched as a kid.
 I was frozen on the ground, eyes squeezed shut, waiting for her to deliver the final blow.
 And she did.
 I didn’t see her crank this thing to its highest setting, but I did see colors explode into the backs of my eyelids.
 This time I screamed.